Arisings/AntiNick/README.md

 To use this you must have the latest 1.8.9 Forge installed and have the latest ChatTriggers version (2.2.0).
 ChatTriggers: http://chattriggers.com/

 # Overview
-By default whenever a nicked player joins, their presence will be automatically announced.
+Whenever a nicked player joins your server, their presence will be automatically announced.
 Additionally, if they are using their real Minecraft skin (/nick skin real) they will be automatically denicked.
-This functionality is currently hard coded and cannot be toggled, however, there are plans to add more configurability options in the future.
+This functionality is currently hard coded and is ran every few ticks and cannot be toggled.
+However, there are plans to add more configurability options in the future.

 _Demonstration of AntiNick alerts when joining a world full of nicked players_